psychemedia/island-storynotes/carus-wilson/setting-the-scene.md

 PRINCE ALBERT'S VISIT TO LAY THE FOUNDATION STONE.

-The Chairman observed that as her Majesty's Royal Consort had most graciously condescended to visit their ancient town at the end of the month, for the purpose of laying the foundation stone of their new church, he thought it waa proper that he should be received by the offlcials of the town in a becoming manner.
+The Chairman observed that as her Majesty's Royal Consort had most graciously condescended to visit their ancient town at the end of the month, for the purpose of laying the foundation stone of their new church, he thought it was proper that he should be received by the offlcials of the town in a becoming manner.
 He therefore begged to invite the Corporation to meet him on the auspicioua occasion ; and other arrangements were being made, with the view of giving the Prince a suitable reception.

 Mr. Pinnock. hoped that if any of the Council were absent on that day, it would not be construed into a want of loyalty for their Prince.
 Some of their body objected to processions, and wearing gowns; and he and others dissented from the doctrines of the Church of England.
 Therefore they could scarcely be expected to assist in laying the foundation atone of a church which denounces them some thirteen times a year.